Fun Fact: The Phoenix is our mascot, not our location (all our classes take place online!)

 Lisa Rogers Lee

-Lisa Rogers Lee enjoys a varied career as a chamber singer, oratorio soloist and recitalist.
+Lisa Rogers Lee has enjoyed a varied career as a chamber singer, oratorio soloist and recitalist.
 She is known for her ability to move between multiple musical styles.
 She appeared with opera companies in the Midwest in the roles of Rosalinda in Die Fledermaus, Pamina in The Magic Flute, Lucy in The Beggar’s Opera Susanna in The Marriage of Figaro, and Eliza Doolittle in My Fair Lady.
-She is in demand as a singer of early music, having sung and soloed with The St. Ignatius Octet, New York City, Mon Choeur, Indianapolis, The Bach Babes, Milwaukee, The Milwaukee Symphony Orchestra, Walla Walla Baroque, The Seattle Choral Company, The Seattle Symphony, The Northwest Chamber Chorus, The Pacific Northwest Ballet and The William Ferris Chorale.
+Much of her career has been as a singer of early music, having sung and soloed with The St. Ignatius Octet, New York City, Mon Choeur, Indianapolis, The Bach Babes, Milwaukee, The Milwaukee Symphony Orchestra, Walla Walla Baroque, The Seattle Choral Company, The Seattle Symphony, The Northwest Chamber Chorus, The Pacific Northwest Ballet and The William Ferris Chorale.

 What Phoenix Members Say